 - Annual Administration: To manage the plan’s investments, ensure that required contributions are made annually and conduct annual actuarial reviews to adjust for any changes in funding requirements.

 - Permanence: To ensure compliance, a defined benefit plan must be in place for at least five years.
-Plans that are quickly terminated can be signals and subject to regulatory scrutiny.
+Plans that are quickly terminated can be red flags and subject to regulatory scrutiny.

 401(k) Plans

-401(k)s are available to companies of any size, and are highly tailorable.
-Employees may defer their salary as contributions, and employers can make annual contributions.
+401(k)s are available to firms of any size, and are highly adaptable.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s